spawnmarvel/quickguides/amqp/Readme.md

 * https://www.rabbitmq.com/ssl.html
 * All trusted CA certificates must be added to a single file called the CA certificate bundle (MMC Gui of certmgr from our CSR)
 * On Windows trusted certificates are managed using tools such as certmgr.
+* For example, if certificate B is signed by A and C is signed by B, the chain is A (Root), B (Intermediat), C (Server certificate) (commas here are used for clarity).
+* The "topmost" (first or only) CA is often referred to as the root CA for the chain.
+* Mutual Peer Verification (Mutual TLS Authentication or mTLS)
+* When both sides perform this peer verification process, this is known as mutual TLS authentication or mTLS.
+* When Peer Verification Fails:
+* * If no trusted and otherwise valid certificate is found,
+* * peer verification fails and client's TLS (TCP) connection is closed with a fatal error ("alert" in OpenSSL parlance) that says "Unknown CA" or similar
+* RabbitMQ relies on Erlang's TLS implementation.
+It assumes that all trusted CA certificates are added to the server certificate bundle.

 * For Rabbitmq to read the files:

 * https://support.comodo.com/index.php?/Knowledgebase/Article/View/1145/1/how-do-i-make-my-own-bundle-file-from-crt-files